-Here’s a few companies who use Barry’s strategies to create fearless cultures.
+Here’s a few companies who use Barry’s strategies to create fearless business cultures.

 Their innovative leaders win by playing a smarter game with a better team.